 Once the data is ready, data scientists conduct exploratory data analysis to uncover hidden patterns and trends.
-They use statistical methods and data visualization techniques to understand the data better and identify potential relationships between variables.
+They use statistical methods and data visualisation techniques to understand the data better and identify potential relationships between variables.

 This analysis helps them formulate hypotheses and guide the development of predictive models.

 Building predictive models is one of the core tasks of a data scientist.
-They utilize advanced statistical and machine learning techniques to develop models to make accurate predictions or classifications based on the available data.
+They utilise advanced statistical and machine learning techniques to develop models to make accurate predictions or classifications based on the available data.

 Presenting findings and recommendations to non-technical stakeholders is another crucial aspect of a data scientist’s role.
-They must effectively communicate complex concepts and insights in a clear and concise manner, using data visualizations and storytelling techniques.
+They must effectively communicate complex concepts and insights in a clear and concise manner, using data visualisations and storytelling techniques.